crleblanc/docker-stacks/README.md

 Opinionated stacks of ready-to-run Jupyter applications in Docker.

+Forked from jupyter/docker-stacks to add the obspy package for use with Jupyter notebooks.

 ## Quick Start

 If you're familiar with Docker, have it configured, and know exactly what you'd like to run, this one-liner should work in most cases: